globalizejs/globalize/README.md

 <a name="parseFloat"></a>
 <h2 id="parseFloat">jQuery.parseFloat(value, radix, culture)</h2>
 <p>
-Parses a string representing a floating point number in the given the radix (10 by default), taking into account any formatting rules followed by the given culture (or the current culture, if not specified).
+Parses a string representing a floating point number in the given radix (10 by default), taking into account any formatting rules followed by the given culture (or the current culture, if not specified).
 </p>